liuchunchi/draft-liu-CADI/draft-liu-CADI.md

 # Terminology {#term}

 * CADI (Cryptographic Asset Discovery and Inventory) -- A set of tools and guidelines designed to automate the identification, collection, normalization, correlation, and lifecycle management of an organization's cryptographic assets.
-* Cryptographic Asset -- A digital or physical element within a device or service—such as an algorithm, module, configuration, credential, secret, or communication protocol—that protects the confidentiality and integrity of secure data transmission or storage.
+* Cryptographic Asset -- A digital or physical element within a device or service-such as an algorithm, module, configuration, credential, secret, or communication protocol-that protects the confidentiality and integrity of secure data transmission or storage.
 * Cryptographic System -- An active software or hardware implementation of one or more cryptographic algorithms that provide one or more of the following services: (1) creation and exchange of encryption keys; (2) encrypted connections; or (3) creation and validation of digital signatures. (according to {{OMBM2302}})
 * Cryptographically Relevant Quantum Computers (CRQC) -- A fault-tolerant quantum system capable of solving the underlying hardness assumption problems of widely used public-key cryptography in polynomial time, such as RSA and ECC.